WiretoWire: Rose takes AT&T Pebble Beach Pro-Am

 Justin Rose makes par putt to win AT&T Pebble Beach

-JUSTIN ROSE EARNS 11TH PGA TOUR TITLE IN MONDAY FINISH AT PEBBLE BEACH

 Justin Rose hadn’t won on the PGA TOUR in four-plus years, but a majestic Monday morning at Pebble Beach was worth the wait.
 Rose led by two on No. 10 fairway as the final round of the AT&T Pebble Beach Pro-Am was halted Sunday due to darkness, after a lengthy weather delay Saturday afternoon, and he pulled away from the field with birdies on 11, 13 and 14 Monday morning.
-Rose, 42, finished 18 under for a three-stroke win over Brendon Todd and Brandon Wu, becoming the first Englishman to win the AT&T Pebble Beach Pro-Am.
+Rose, 42, finished X under for an X-stroke win over X, becoming the first Englishman to win the AT&T Pebble Beach Pro-Am.
 It’s his 11th TOUR title and first since the 2019 Farmers Insurance Open a few hours down the California coastline.
 Rose earns 500 FedExCup points, moving to No. 10 on the season-long standings, as the former world No. 1 and 2018 FedExCup champion aims to reclaim a spot among the game’s elite ranks.
 "It's amazing how time does fly," Rose said.
 "This is just a moment to say thanks to the people that believe in me probably more than I do."

 A huge week is in store at the WM Phoenix Open, as a loaded field will play the TOUR’s most highly-attended event.
 And there’s a football game in town, as well.
 Scottie Scheffler looks to defend his title from last season – a win that started his Player of the Year campaign.
 Rory McIlroy is making his first PGA TOUR start since winning THE CJ CUP in South Carolina in October.
 McIlroy has played five times on the DP World Tour since that win, most recently winning the Hero Dubai Desert Classic.
 Eight of the world’s top-10 golfers are in the field including McIlroy, No. 2 Scottie Scheffler and No. 3 Jon Rahm, an Arizona State alum.
 Rahm has won four of his last six official starts across the PGA TOUR and DP World Tour, including twice already on TOUR this season.
 He currently leads the FedExCup standings.
 Patrick Cantlay returns after a playoff loss to Scheffler last season.
 TPC Scottsdale, the Jay Morrish/Tom Weiskopf design has hosted the WM Phoenix Open every year since 1987.
 This will mark the first event, however, since Weiskopf’s passing last August.
 This is the first full-field designated event of 2023.
 A field of 136 (up from the usual 132) will compete.
 The final three spots will be determined by the Monday qualifier.
 The purse is up to $20 million this year, and the winner in Phoenix will take home 500 FedExCup points.